jdeath/homeassistant-addons/geoipupdate/README.md

 Desiged to work with @einschmidt Caddy2 Addon for Home Assistant `https://github.com/einschmidt/hassio-addons`

+Note: Recent Caddy-2 update (v2.0) changed the config path to `/addon_configs/c80c7555_caddy-2`.
+If you were running with v1.x, save your configuration of this addon, uninstall, and reinstall, then replace your config but change the directory to above.
+This is needed because addon has to be rebuilt to be able to see the new directory

 Also need a custom caddy binary with `https://github.com/porech/caddy-maxmind-geolocation` setup.
 Use my `Caddy Builder` addon to make one.

 Must setup license key at maxmind.com